en

 Tech & Transformation, Singapore

-With over 14 years of tech recruitment experience under his belt, Faiz currently heads the tech recruitment space for perm and contracts roles.
+With close to a decade of tech recruitment experience under his belt, Daen currently heads the tech recruitment space for perm and contracts roles.

 Related content